 How Long Can a Settlement Take?

 Once the paperwork is filed, negotiating a settlement can be a long, drawn-out process.
 Your attorney will be fighting to get you as much compensation as possible.
-The defendant’s team, including the insurance adjuster, will be fighting to pay as little as possible.
+The defendant’s team, including the insurance company lawyers and insurance adjuster, will be fighting to pay as little as possible.

-While traffic accident cases rarely end up in court, it is possible that if the defendant’s lawyer does not meet your expectations for a settlement, your case will go to court.
+While traffic accident cases rarely end up at trial, it is possible if the defendant’s team does not meet your expectations for a settlement.
 That decision is yours.
 If you feel you deserve more than they are willing to settle for and your attorney feels you may get it awarded in the courtroom, you could take the case to a judge or jury trial.

 Why Call Morris Bart?

-If you live or had an accident in Louisiana, Mississippi, Alabama, or Arkansas, choose Morris Bart.
-Our attorneys work in more than a dozen offices across the south and our results speak for our abilities.
+If you live or had an accident in Louisiana, Mississippi, Alabama, or Arkansas, choose the Morris Bart law firm to handle your case.
+Our attorneys work out of 15 offices across the Gulf South, and our results speak for our abilities.

 Like you, we live in various towns and cities here.
 We are pleased to be able to help our neighbors fight for their rights and proper compensation.
 We are waiting to hear from you.
-Contact Morris Bart today!
+Contact the Morris Bart law firm today.

 Questions?Call (800) 537-8185